boest02/tldr/pages/common/nginx.md

 - Test the configuration without affecting the running server:

 `nginx -t`

+- Test the configuration with an output of all the settings:

+`nginx -T`

 - Reload the configuration by sending a signal with no downtime: